JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 ---
 title: "Where to Deploy?"
-date: 2025-08-31
+date: 2025-09-04
 draft: false
 tags: ["VPS","PaaS for SaaS","Lean Startup","Elestio"]
-description: 'Resources to launch your stuff to your clients.'
+description: 'Resources to launch your stuff in front of your clients.'
 url: 'where-to-deploy'
 ---